 “Mr. C believes in hierarchical, patriarchic societies in which you behave according to societal expectations, and people who have the temerity to want to choose their own way of living are evil,” I said.

 My friend shrugged and said, “You’re probably right.
 But I still love the stories.”

 “Whoever fights monsters should see to it that in the process he does not become a monster.
 And when you gaze long into an abyss the abyss also gazes into you” — Friedrich Nietzsche

 Just a few years later, a controversy erupted in a forum dedicated to Mr C on the (now long defunct) Prodigy network.
 The controversy was about a protagonist in another of Mr. C’s novel who experimented with gay sex midway through the book.
 Some people were angry Mr. C had included an “abomination” as a sympathetic character.
 Others thought people who thought gay people were abominations were bigots.

-As the arguments raged, Mr. C waded in with a rather long discussion about the sin of homosexuality, why he felt he had to include it in the book (his reasoning, as I recall, was that in any community where people amass power there will be people who must dominate, possess, and destroy others, and of course homosexuality is all about dominating and destroying each other), and then had to gall to claim that anyone who called him homophobic were themselves bigots.
+As the arguments raged, Mr. C waded in with a rather long discussion about the sin of homosexuality, why he felt he had to include it in the book (his reasoning, as I recall, was that in any community where people amass power there will be people who must dominate, possess, and destroy others, and of course homosexuality is all about dominating and destroying each other), and then had the gall to claim that anyone who called him homophobic were themselves bigots.
 Because he didn’t hate any gay people.
 They were just sinners, and if they refused to repent and stop being gay, well, they would face consequences.